You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 1.)

-Normally you need one program which only downloads and uploads the flash memory:
+One program which only downloads and uploads the flash memory:

 2.)

-However, you still need the second program for editing the calibration tables:
+Another program for editing the calibration tables:

 Additionally you have to buy an USB dongle (30€) which protects their software from piracy.